Indo-China military commander level talks held at Moldo

 The talks are being held in Moldo on the Chinese side of the Line of Actual Control.
 The commanders are sitting across the table after a gap of one and half months to discuss the situation at the border.
 The talks are being held to explore ways to defuse tensions in eastern Ladakh.

-Meanwhile the IAF is set to use the newly-inducted Rafale jets to carry out sorties in Ladakh as part of the overall boosting of combat readiness in view of "provocative actions" by Chinese troops including the three incidents of shots being fired in the air in the last three weeks.
+Meanwhile, the IAF is set to use the newly-inducted Rafale jets to carry out sorties in Ladakh as part of the overall boosting of combat readiness in view of "provocative actions" by Chinese troops including the three incidents of shots being fired in the air in the last three weeks.

 Boxer Rebellion in China and the role Indian soldiers played in crushing it